salcedoe/MtMdocs/docs/slicer/CTChestExplore.md

 ![ctchest display](images/ctchest_display_tab.png){ width="450"}

-In this tab, there are a series of seven icons, that represent different Window/Level presets:
+Window/Level is the main way that radiologists adjust the contrast in CT (and X-rays).
+In the display tab, you can see a series of seven icons that represent different Window/Level presets:

-- Try these presets, by clicking on them sequentially and seeing what happens to the image display
+- Click on these presets sequentially to see how they affect the image display
 - Notice how the Window/Level slider changes with each preset

 You can also adjust the Lookup table.
-Try different LUTs for the LOLs.
+Try different LUTs for the LULz.

 #### Histogram

-To better understand the Window/Level settings, let's reveal the histogram display.
-Click on the triangle icon next the Histogram Header:
+To better understand the Window/Level settings, reveal the histogram display by clicking on the triangle icon next the Histogram Header:

 ![img-name](images/ctchest-display-histogram.png){ width="450"}

-Here you see the plot of the image histogram (blue line).
+>Here you see the plot of the image histogram (blue line).
 There is also a black-white gradient overlaid on the blue.
-This gradient indicates the Window/Level setting.
+This gradient indicates the Window/Level settings.

   - Change the Window/Level Presets and notice what happens to the gradient
-  - Drag the sliders around and notice what happens to the histogram and the images themselves
+  - Drag the Window/Level sliders back and forth and notice what happens to the gradient and the image display

-Basically, you are setting the Black and White levels (minimum and maximum levels) and the range of gray levels in between (the window).
-This is the main way that radiologists adjust the contrast in CT (and X-rays)
+In summary, the Window/Level doesn't change the image histogram, it changes the mapping of the lookup table (changing what is displayed as black and what is displayed as white, and what is displayed as gray in between).
+Level sets the black and white levels.
+Window determines the distance between the black and white levels (and the intensities that are shown as gray).

 #### Mouse Control of Window / Level